-AOMEI Backupper Professional also supports clone operating system to SSD, clone hard drive to SSD, backup system to USB drive, backup external hard drive, and more.
-More importantly, these operations can be done in Command Prompt.
+AOMEI Backupper Professional is not only a backup & sync tool, but also a disk cloning software.
+It supports clone operating system to SSD, clone hard drive to SSD, backup system to USB drive, backup external hard drive, and more.
+If you are computer savvy, these operations can also be done via Command Prompt.

 You can let xcopy exclude folders or files in folder while copying from one directory to another with simple steps.
 Likewise, you have better choice to do exclusion during file backup or file syncing with a comprehensive tool.
 As a robust backup solution, AOMEI Backupper earns good reputation among millions of users and many famous websites like CNET.
 Go for it to add extra layer of protection for your computer.